MatDupas/Easy-MsfVenom/README.md

 * Tired of inputing your IP, and defaults settings ?
 Let Easy-MsfVenom do it for you or ask for info.
 * Automatically launch Meterpreter listeners with the right payload or a netcat listener.
 * Want only stageless  payloads (`-s`) ?
 Only Meterpreter ones (`-m`)?
-* Want more complex options ?
-Want a hidden_tcp ? use `-k or --keyword` argument.
+* Want to explore other options ?
+Want a ruby / python/ perl payload? use `-k or --keyword` argument.

 ![Easy-MsfVenom-screenshot](https://user-images.githubusercontent.com/26366683/137700327-d5e44686-6be7-4214-b8d9-de4edd67b93a.png)